 How to schedule a Zoom meeting on the Zoom website

 Without downloading anything, you can schedule a meeting on the Zoom homepage.
 Go to your account details by clicking My Account in the upper right corner.
 If you don’t have a Zoom account yet, create a new account first.

 - You will see a schedule button at the top.
 After clicking Schedule a Meeting, fill out the form.

 - On this form that looks like a calendar, you fill out your topic and give an optional description (what your scheduled meeting is going to be about).

 - Set a date and time in the When section.

-- Determine the duration of the meeting (a maximum of 45 minutes if you use a free account), and choose your time zone.
+- Determine the approximate duration of the scheduled meeting (a maximum of 45 minutes if you use a free account), and choose your time zone.

 - If you plan to host a recurring meeting, select that too.

 - You will get a generated personal meeting ID.
 Click Copy Meeting Invitation.
-Then click the blue meeting invitation to copy the link and/or the entire text of the invitation to your clipboard from the pop-up window.
+Then click the blue meeting invitation to copy the meeting URL and/or the entire text of the invitation to your clipboard from the pop-up window.

-You will need the meeting ID or the meeting link for others to join the meeting.
+You will need the personal meeting ID or the meeting link for others to join the meeting.

-There are two ways to invite attendees to your scheduled meetings
+How to invite attendees to your scheduled Zoom meeting

-- Use the calendar invitation option and create a calendar event
+Firstly, use the calendar invitation option and create a calendar event.

 Next to When, in between the date and time boxes, you will see a calendar icon.
 You can choose the calendar you’d like to use.

 Paste the entire text of the invitation you’ve copied to your clipboard when generating your meeting ID in step 6 into an email or a chat message to send to your attendees.